robmuh/robmuh.github.com/_posts/2015-02-16-yes-coffeescript.markdown

 ## They Still Learn JavaScript, Just Better

-When the time comes they are ready to see the JavaScript produces and study the individual equivalents and what they mean.
+When the time comes they are ready to see the JavaScript produced and study the individual equivalents and what they mean.
 As their programming skills grow they will have more and more exposure to the post-processed code, its style and proper syntax.
 This is simply